Psykotikism/Mutant_Tanks/README.md

 ### Notes
 1. I do not provide support for local/listen servers but the plugin and its modules should still work properly on them.
+2. I will not help you with installing or troubleshooting problems on your part.
+3. If you get errors from SourceMod itself, that is your problem, not mine.
+4. MAKE SURE YOU MEET ALL THE REQUIREMENTS AND FOLLOW THE INSTALLATION GUIDE PROPERLY.

 ### Installation
 1. Delete files from old versions of the plugin.